floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/05-decomposition.typ

     ) <leiden_algorithm>
   ]
 )

+A pseudocode implementation of the Leiden algorithm is shown in @leiden_algorithm.

 Although the Leiden algorithm is more performant than the Louvain algorithm, it is more complex to implement due to the refinement phase.
 Because of this added complexity, we opted to use the Louvain algorithm as default clustering algorithm for our solution.